MuffinTheMan/sbd-laravel/README.md

 3. Stop tracking the `sbd-laravel` repo with `cd sbd-laravel && rm -rf .git`
 4. If you want to use git, run `git init` (or `git-flow init` if you're a git-flow person)
 5. In the `laravel-project` directory run `composer install` (or `php composer.phar install`) and `npm install`
-	* Note: you could rename the `laravel-project` directory as well, just be aware that you would also have to update `setup.sh` and `laravel-project.conf` to make sure everything matches
+	* Note: you could rename the `laravel-project` directory as well, just be aware that you would also have to update `setup.sh`, `laravel-project.conf` and `Vagrantfile` to make sure everything matches
 5. Back in the main directory, you're now ready to use this project to setup your environment, run `vagrant up` to get the VM going
 6. Once complete, `vagrant ssh`, then `cd /setup && ./setup.sh`.
 This will take a little while, but once it's done, you'll have a LAMP stack and a working Laravel site that can be viewed at `localhost:8080`
+7.

 ## The Process
 Here is the process--brain-dumped.
 This is for troubleshooting, etc. Follow the "How to Use" guide for, well, how to use it :)